 We will never offer big discounts or participate in events like Black Friday.
 We simply don't have the margins, and I really want every Freja purchase to be a well considered one.
 We don't do wholesale orders, and I recently turned down a partnership offer of 1500 units this year (that's more pieces than we've ever made) with a well known retailer...it just didn't feel right for us.

 I strongly believe the most sustainable way to run a brand is to create beautiful items (not too many), price them fairly every day of the year, sell directly to your end customer, give back when you can, and most importantly, be honest every step of the way.
 I hope you enjoyed this little peek into the financial side of Freja.

-The Linnea is priced at $278, which is a 2.3x markup.
+The Linnea is currently priced at $298, which is a 2.3x markup.
 For comparison, traditional retailers mark up their items by 5-6x, and sometimes up to 20x.